oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: 516-2169-5-ND [Datasheet](http://www.avagotech.com/docs/AV02-2150EN)
 Reasons: Much less complex than other ICs looked at.
-Bonus: This one has both a dual and single option.
+Most of the competitors require some external circuitry that is included internally with the ACPL-M61L.
+Note: The output is inverted.
 Rad-hard Analogue: N/A

 #### U7, U8, U9, U10, U11, U12, U13, U14 Texas Instruments TPS25944LRVCR: